danielseussler/zindi-earlylearning-py/README.md

 ### /data/

 All data are included in the repository.
 The original data from Zindi is in `/competition/` and `/clean/` contains the preprocessed version (see below).
-It is therefore not necessary to rerun the data preprocessing part.

 ### /notebooks/